 After making the pledge, the claimant records a brief video describing the loss and provides account information for reimbursement.
 In most cases, when the claim is simple and no red flag appears, the claim can be filed in six seconds and payment wired to the customer’s account within three minutes.
 More complex or suspicious claims, of course, may require additional information and be handled in a more traditional fashion.

 Like its product, Lemonade’s progress from concept to launch was fast.
-Co-founders Daniel Schreiber, CEO, and Shai Wininger, chief lemonade maker, both veteran tech entrepreneurs, attracted more than $13 million in initial seed capital from insurtech giant Sequoia Capital and Israeli venture capital firm Alpha.
+Co-founders Daniel Schreiber, CEO, and Shai Wininger, chief lemonade maker, both veteran tech entrepreneurs, attracted more than $13 million in initial seed capital from insurtech giant Sequoia Capital and Israeli venture capital firm Aleph.
 By the end of 2016, they had raised a total of $60 million.
 The company’s reinsurance lineup reads like a who’s who of stability: Berkshire Hathaway’s National Indemnity, Everest, Hiscox, Munich, Transatlantic, XL Catlin.
 To round out its leadership team, Lemonade brought in a quartet of experienced, high-level insurance executives from ACE and AIG, including Chief Insurance Officer Ty Sagalow, a 25-year senior executive with American International Group (AIG).

 Insurers, of course, are watching Lemonade carefully to see just how disruptive it will be.
 Regardless of whether Lemonade succeeds or fails, there will be important lessons to be learned.
 Learn more: